casspop/BitScopeMicroMount/README.md

 - The X-frame gives the whole assembly four feet in (nearly) any orientation (obviously you can't put it face down or end down with the cables attached.)
 - and last, but not least, it looks pretty cool.

 Sketchup and .stl files are provided in the SKP_STL folder.
-Pull the .stl file into your slicer, orient it as shown on the 'InSlicer' images in the PICS folder.
+Pull the .stl file into your slicer, orient it as shown on the '*InSlicer.png' images in the PICS folder.
 Pick your plastic and print away.
 I used ABS because it was on my printer.
 Not very scientific, I know, but it turned out great.